madhankb/opensearch-mcp-integration/README.md

 1. Create an index:
    ```
-   Create a new index called "books" with text and keyword fields
+   Create a new index called "books" with title and author fields
    ```

 2. Add documents: